Skip to content

 See Australian Health Practitioner Regulation Agency - Accepted English language tests for detail.

 NB English language tests are to be undertaken within 12 months before the course start date.
-In Semester 1 2026 the course commences on Tuesday 27 January 2026.
+In Semester 2 2026 the course commences on Monday 20 July 2026.
+In Semester 1 2027 the course commences on Tuesday 27 January 2027.

 What kinds of Evidence can I Submit?